aleen42/PersonalWiki/Programming/JavaScript/Framework/angular/angular1/filtering_repeaters/filtering_repeaters.md

     <img src="./tutorial_05.png" />
 </p>

-- **Filter function**: As we have bound the value of the input box to the variable `$ctrl.query`, the `filter` function can easily get this value to filter out a new array automatically.
+- **Filter function**: As we have bound the value of the input box to the variable `$ctrl.query`, the `filter` function can easily get this value to filter out a new array automatically whenever the value is changed.